chadequate/summit-stock-portfolio/README.md

  - Basically I think this decision will be largely driven by the best practices of the applicaiton hosting environment
  - I wonder how this is typically done in AWS

+Paragraph 2

+There seem to be two main concerns here
+ - Clean interface
+ - Testing

+Makes sense as unit testing and interface abstraction go hand-in-hand.
+I'd make an interface class that basically aligns with what I laid out for the first paragraph and hide the Alphavantage.co specifics in its own implementation.

+Paragraph 3

+Service mocking for unit tests.
+I actually don't think I've ever seen anyone try to write a unit test that instantiated/called-out-to an external service.
+That would be horrifying.
+Obviously we don't want to be testing against anyone else's service.
+Unit tests should be entirely self-contained and testing our own code.

+Paragraph 4

+Integration tests.
+Today in my current role we're using Newman, the CLI/test runner for Postman, which works fairly well.
+We mostly use these to verify our own contracts, but I would be interested to learn about better ways to get ahead of contract changes in external services.

 ### data model (day 3)
 From the document: